 Texas Fire Extinguisher Practice Exam

-Which class of fire does a Class A extinguisher combat?
+Which class of fire does a wood fire fall under?

 Get further explanation with Examzify DeepDiveBeta